platformsh/platformsh-docs/docs/src/languages/php/_index.md

 ## Dependencies

-By default, PHP images assume you're using [Composer](https://getcomposer.org/) 1.x to manage dependencies.
+Up to PHP version 8.1, the image assume you're using [Composer](https://getcomposer.org/) 1.x to manage dependencies.
 If you have a `composer.json` file in your code, the default [build flavor is run](../../create-apps/app-reference.md#build):

 ```bash
 composer --no-ansi --no-interaction install --no-progress --prefer-dist --optimize-autoloader
 ```

-To use Composer 2.x on your project, in your app configuration, add the following [dependency](../../create-apps/app-reference.md#dependencies):
+To use Composer 2.x on your project, either use PHP 8.2+ or, in your app configuration, add the following [dependency](../../create-apps/app-reference.md#dependencies):

 ```yaml {location=".platform.app.yaml"}
 dependencies: